SuleimanFarah/sunpy/GSoC-2021-Jeffrey-Paul.md

 - I have implemented a few 2D plotting functionalities such as `draw_grid` and `draw_limb`.
 ![image](https://raw.githubusercontent.com/jeffreypaul15/Sunpy3D/master/screenshots/112277482-cce63c80-8ca7-11eb-8163-35adaa2b8830.png)
 - Ensuring the extensions are done appropriately with careful comparison from the 2D plots and appropriate tests.
-- Research on grid plotting with `WCS axes` in 3D and also research on `clip_interval` of for `vmin/vmax` set-up of the required 3D plots.
+- Research on grid plotting with `WCS axes` in 3D and also research on `clip_interval` for `vmin/vmax` set-up of the required 3D plots.
 - Implementation the plotting coordinates of various `Astropy` units and also drawing of `Great Arc` and `heliographic longitude and latitude lines` in 3D.

  ___